 Coat: The Boxer’s coat is short, shiny, and lying smooth and tight to the body

 Color: The Boxer’s color is fawn or brindle, with or without white markings

-Group: They recognize The Boxer as a member of the AKC and UK Working Group
+Group: This dog is a member of the AKC and UK Working Group

-Before purchasing a Boxer, try finding breeders at local dog shows or via the national breed club.
-When buying a puppy, the breeder should provide you with proof of the dogs pedigree; the AKC registration papers, that you will use to register the puppy; vaccination and worming paperwork; and information and advice on the puppy’s current nourishment needs and future feedings.
+Before purchasing this dog, try finding breeders at local dog shows or via the national breed club.
+When buying a puppy, the breeder should provide you with proof of the dog’s pedigree; the AKC registration papers you will use to register the puppy; vaccination and worm paperwork; and information and advice on the puppy’s current nourishment needs and future feedings.